Tanny2109/Memories-Blogpost-WebApp/README.md

 # Memories-Blogpost-WebApp
  A blogpost webapp where users can share their memories.
-This webap whows full CRUD operations using MERN stack
+This webapp shows full CRUD operations using MERN stack